Dual monarchy of England and France: 1422–1429: English offensive

 A dual monarchy gave Englishmen and northern Frenchmen alike the impetus to ensure complete suzerainty of France and to punish the treachery of Charles VII.
 In the 1420s, the English sent a small expeditionary force to France.
 As such, many English gentry were given French estates.
 The scheme was supported in 1417 during the conquest of upper Normandy during the reign of Henry V and was revived by Bedford.
-Most of Normandy, with the exception of Mont Saint-Michel, was stabilized.
+Most of Normandy, with the exception of Mont Saint-Michel, was stabilised.
 The Crotoy in the mouth of the Somme was also in Valois' hands, but was taken over by an English force, with Bedford's aid.
 Another expedition under the Duke of Exeter consisting of 1600 men (mostly archers) was sent to protect the Lancastrian-dominated part of France.
 Not only was most of Normandy cleared from the Armagnac French but there was also some attempts south of the Loire to endanger Charles VII's capital at Bourges.

 The English strategy became more widespread while they swept across the Seine valley and Paris.
 The western border on Brittany was also strengthened.
 In 1424, Bedford made a bid in Paris at the Estates-General for an expeditionary force aimed to conquer Maine-Anjou and the Picardy region.
 It led to the Battle of Verneuil on the Maine–Normandy border.
 Bedford began to emerge as an English conqueror with a better reputation after his victory.
 It dealt also a stinging defeat against the Scots since they supported Charles VII and fought many causes in his name.
 Bedford's extensive conquests in Maine and towards the Loire meant that King Henry's French realm's capital was no longer in the front lines as long as the English remained in the offensive.
 Bedford assured the Norman population and made proclamations that the Normans would not suffer any colonial regime or financial hardship by taxation.

 After Henry V's death in 1422, the duke of Bedford had intended on bringing the powerful duke of Brittany and Burgundy closer to the Lancastrian cause and confirm it in a treaty.
-In 1423, at the Treaty of Amiens, the three dukes, John VI of Brittany, John of Bedford and Philip the Good agreed on a triple alliance, lapsing on any of their deaths, which also recognized Henry VI as King of France and that they would work together to subjugate Charles the dauphin in the South.
+In 1423, at the Treaty of Amiens, the three dukes, John VI of Brittany, John of Bedford and Philip the Good agreed on a triple alliance, lapsing on any of their deaths, which also recognised Henry VI as King of France and that they would work together to subjugate Charles the dauphin in the South.
 Overshadowing the Treaty of Troyes further, it arranged the marriage of Anna of Burgundy (Philip's sister) to John Duke of Bedford Regent of France.
 The two were married at Troyes cathedral, where Henry V was married to Catherine of Valois.
 The marriage, although primarily a political movement, evolved into a love match despite Anna being 15 years Bedford's senior.